← Home

 ]

 PAN_MIN <= ac["pan"] <= PAN_MAX drops aircraft outside the camera’s physical sweep.
 My window faces northeast and there’s a wall on either side.
 Pan is constrained to -30° (left) through +80° (right).
-Aircraft to the south are real, they’re in the ADS-B data, but the camera can’t reach them.
-Filtering them out here means they never enter the selection competition.
+Aircraft to the south are real and present in the ADS-B snapshot, but the camera cannot reach them.
+Filtering them out here means they never enter the competition at all.

 Stickiness